 Lantern making workshop for local families in rural Somerset as part of the River Parrett Trail project

-Pre-digital photography record of an innovative mixed media workshop called Videoactive for young people, investigating their relationships with cars.
-Activities were led by artists (eg Winnie Love, Clare Mitchell, Alan May, Fran Bossom) and included audio-mixing, video, sculpture, plaster-casting, performance and street dance session led by a Very Well Known Bristol-based/internationally renowned graffiti artist…!
+Pre-digital photography record of “Videoactive”, an innovative mixed media workshop for young people held at the Kingswood Foundation, Bristol, investigating their relationships with cars.
+Activities were led by artists (Winnie Love, Clare Mitchell, Alan May, Fran Bossom and others) and included audio-mixing, video, sculpture, plaster-casting, performance and street dance sessions.

-A hands-on creative project for young people led by arts practitioners, with the theme of the body.
+“The Body and Beyond”, a hands-on creative project for young people led by arts practitioners at the Kingswood Foundation, Bristol